Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

 		* found private ssh key, but attempting to ssh as root still needed a password
 * Linpeas also identified the `/opt` folder as not being empty, so I decided to check this out next
 	* there was a `cleanup.sh` script that had `x` perms, but it looked to be of no use as it just removes `xml` and `jpg` files
-* Discovered the application [pspy64](https://github.com/DominicBreuker/pspy) which is a command line tool designed to snoop on processes without need for root permissions
+* Discovered the application [pspy64](https://github.com/DominicBreuker/pspy) in the box description which is a command line tool designed to snoop on processes without need for root permissions
 ![](Red%20Panda-paste-6.png)
 * After running it I discovered that the cron that my shell is on runs every two minutes
 	* There is also a LogParser processes that runs as well, so I decided to find the file to see what it was doing